 Prior to Airbnb, Steve was a creative director at global innovation firm Frog Design.
 He is passionate about human-centered design and focused on building products that responsibly advance the human experience.

 So, I want to start by talking about this, this word, this idea, this notion of ‘better’.
-I was reading this New Yorker article.
+I was reading a New Yorker article.
 It featured Jony Ive and he said something that really stuck with me.
 He said that, “So much of our manufactured environments testify to carelessness.
 Things are developed to be different, not better.”
 And it made me ask this question.
 What makes something better?
 What makes the iPhone 7 better than the iPhone 6 to Jony?
-And maybe more importantly what makes it better to say, the Google Pixel?
+And maybe more importantly what makes it better than say, the Google Pixel?
 And how do we even get to a sort of conviction that something is better, right?
 How do we arrive at those conclusions?
 We made value judgements.
 And as designers, product managers, CEOs we’re making value judgements every day all the time.
 But when we’re designing for other people, right, we need to lean on this process to ensure that those values aren’t just our own, but those values are representative of the people that we’re designing for.
 We immerse ourselves in the context and the culture; understand their lives; immerse ourselves to the extent that we can, you know, in these situations and live a day in their lives as well to try to understand and empathize.
 We bring them into our design process and not just design for them but design with them.
 And help them build the skills so that they can design for themselves.

 So, you might say that we are, when we practicing the human centered design process, designing with their values in mind.
 But I have a little problem with that because we are human too.
 And as human translators, we can’t objectively take the insights that we get and purely translate those over into design solutions without influencing them even in the slightest maybe even unconscious way with our own values, our own bias.
 And so, I believe that we need to first, right, if we’re going to responsibly design for others, we must first know ourselves.

 So, I’ve been thinking a little bit about my life in San Francisco and mostly just sort of an emerging thing, this on-demand economy.
 These really frictionless services, these services and products that remove the friction, but in service of a life full of convenience and ease.
 And you can think about the teams behind these products.
 They’re, you know, practicing the human center design process.
 They’re creating incredible products.
 But in isolation, I don’t really see a problem with that.
 It’s when you zoom out and you realize, in aggregate, when these products are taking over all of the different aspects of our lives, this is making a really strong argument for what the future should be: one in which our lives are frictionless and full of convenience and ease.
 And so I think, Startup L. Jackson said it best, [LAUGHTER] when he said the Uberfication of everything is turning San Francisco into an assisted living community for the young.
 [LAUGHTER] #youngisthenewold [LAUGHTER] And you know, that conjures an image for me, much like this.
-And for those of you who maybe don’t recognize this film, this is Wall-E a sort of a dystopian view of the future where people are gliding around in this friction less world.
+And for those of you who maybe don’t recognize this film, this is Wall-E a sort of a dystopian view of the future where people are gliding around in this frictionless world.
 But you know, strange things, while that’s a dystopian view and maybe further out there, but you know, strange things are already sort of happening right now.
 [LAUGHTER]

 But I don’t believe in the dystopian view of this.
 I just want to make this point, that when we remove all friction, we’re removing opportunities for important things like serendipity, confrontation, and personal growth.
 And I think this isn’t a problem on an individual bases, but at scale, if this begins to take over our lives, it may skew our values, social values and community values, toward intolerance and impatience and inability to navigate change.
 And so I come to this question: is this the future as it should be?
 I’d also like to reflect on timelines.
 I mean, I think, you know, we are physiological and emotional beings.
 Our timelines, our processes, are really slow.
 I mean think about how long it takes to get over grief, or how long it takes to transform your body physically.
 And we used to have a long time to think about how these products and technologies, you know, in their, in our lives, we could think about their effect on us and we can think about whether we value them or whether we want to reject them.
 But we’ve arrived at a moment when technology is just moving too fast for that.
 If I downloaded and subscribed to a life where all of those services were in my life, arguably my life tomorrow would look unrecognizable to my life today.
 And so, back to this question: is this the future as it should be?
 Well who, who’s supposed to be asking and answering this?